 Nauticus is an exciting interactive science and technology center in Norfolk that explores the naval, economic, and nautical power of the sea.
 Home of the Battleship Wisconsin, Nauticus features Battleship Wisconsin-related exhibits, hands-on exhibits, and national-caliber traveling exhibits for the public, school groups, and professional development.

 - Virginia’s Water Resources – This is a special edition magazine that was produced by the Virginia Department of Environmental Quality

 Although only 29 percent of Virginia's land area lies within the coastal zone, more than 60 percent of Virginia's citizens call it home.
 Virginia's 2010 population was 5,044,179.
 Access Virginia specific coastal projects through this online resource.

 - Virginia Institute of Marine Science (VIMS)

 VIMS conducts interdisciplinary research in coastal ocean and estuarine science, educates students and citizens, and provides advisory service to policy makers, industry, and the public.
 Educators can find the latest scientific research, lecture series for professional growth, and teaching resources related to marine science.

-National Oceanic & Atmospheric Administration (NOAA) Ocean Explorer
+- National Oceanic & Atmospheric Administration Coastal Hazards

 Marine debris impacts quality of life on the shore and on the water for wildlife and people.
 Preventing debris from entering our waters is a key strategy for addressing this issue, but what can be done about the litter after it gets in the rivers and streams?
 Explore these resources to learn more about where marine debris comes from and strategies for fixing the problem.